Séraphine Louis: Works

 Louis's works are predominantly rich fantasies of intensely repeated and embellished floral arrangements.
 She used colours and pigments that she made herself from unusual and exotic ingredients she never revealed that have stood the test of time for durable vividness.
 Her paintings' surfaces have a matte, almost waxy appearance.
 Sometimes her signature (typically "S. Louis") was carved by knife, revealing a ground of contrasting colour.
 In some cases, she appears to have signed her paintings before painting them.

 Louis was an artist consumed by an irrepressible urge to create, "this famous internal necessity of which Kandinsky spoke", terms employed by Bertrand Lorquin, conservator of the Musée Maillol in his introduction to the exhibition "Séraphine Louis dite Séraphine de Senlis" at the Musée Maillol in Paris, which ran from 1 October 2008 to 18 May 2009.

 Legacy

-Louis's paintings are exhibited in the Musée d'art de Senlis, the Musée d'art naïf in Nice, and the Musée d'Art moderne Lille Métropole in Villeneuve-d'Ascq.
+A large number of Louis' works are part of the Zander Collection in Cologne.
+Her paintings are also exhibited in the Musée d'art de Senlis, the Museum of Modern Art in New York, the Musée d'art naïf in Nice, and the Musée d'Art moderne Lille Métropole in Villeneuve-d'Ascq.

 In 2009, the French biographical film Séraphine by director Martin Provost won seven César Awards, including Best Film and Best Actress for Yolande Moreau who starred in the title role.
 The film explores the relationship between Louis and Wilhelm Uhde from their first encounter in 1912 until her days in the Clermont Asylum.